 EVP's can be captured using either digital recorders or tape recorders, though digital is preferred since tape recorders can often pick up the sound of its own internal gears.
 Learning to pick them out of a recording can sometimes be easy, but often requires a trained, attenuated ear and audio software to bring out the EVP and reduce the background noise.
 I use Adobe Soundbooth and Diamond Forensics Soundlab.
 Another good program for analysing sound files is Wavepad, which can be downloaded for free here.

 If you have any EVP's you'd like to submit for others to hear, or for GOLAPS team members to analyze, please submit them here.
 On this page you will find some of the best, more interesting EVP's that GOLAPS has recorded during our investigations.
+PLEASE NOTE: These are best listened to through headphones!

 Old Church Cemetery: These EVP's were captured during a visit to a very old cemetery in the Felicianas, a large mass of land that was once under Spanish rule as the West Florida Republic.
 The graves date back to the early 1800's, and possibly earlier.